 - It's Personal: Whenever dealing with the Assassins, Joe will always remember Iola.

-- Made of Iron: Once took on a terrorist who issued a disabling cut to his hand, and crawled away from a serious car accident with nothing more than a bad case of amnesia.
+- Made of Iron: Has taken on a terrorist who issued a disabling cut to his hand without slowing down, and crawled away from a serious car accident with nothing more than a bad case of amnesia.

 - Running Gag: In winter-themed adventures, Joe will always be a victim to thin ice.

-- Teacher/Student Romance: Case 105: Bad Chemistry, where Joe's new-found interest in Chemistry is the young new teacher.
+- Teacher/Student Romance: Case 105: Bad Chemistry, where Joe's new-found interest in chemistry is because of the young new teacher.
 Frank won't stop needling him for this.

 The father of the Hardy clan, Fenton is a retired NYPD detective who runs his own private investigation firm.
 Although he is proud of his sons' mystery solving skills, he sometimes worries if they've gotten in over their heads; still, he appreciates their assistance on most cases.

 - Famed in Story: Equally famous for his adventures as a New York cop and as a world-renowned private eye.
 A Running Gag in the original series would be how Frank and Joe would introduce themselves to some random city's local law enforcement, and they would be immediately asked if they were in any way related to him.

 - Master of Disguise: Even his own sons have been fooled on occasion.
 At least until Fenton willingly gives himself away.